Krypton (comics): DC Extended Universe

 In the 2016 film Batman v Superman: Dawn of Justice, Lex Luthor Jr. who in a deal with a Senator gained access to the crashed Scout Ship, managed to enter the ship using the fingerprints of General Zod.
 Using Zod's Command Key, he managed to access the Ship's mainframe.
 Luthor eventually overrides General Zod's authority over the ship, and learns how to use the Genesis Chamber.
 The Ship warned against what it would create, but Lex ordered it to proceed.
-Over the course of a couple of days, Zod's body began metamorphosing into a "Kryptonian Deformities", a crime among the Kryptonian Science Council.
+Over the course of a couple of days, Zod's body began metamorphosing into a "Kryptonian Deformity", a crime among the Kryptonian Science Council.